 Money is a big part of our lives.
 However, it’s also something we often have different irrational beliefs about it and not even realize it.
 We may learn ideas about money from our family and our community, but sometimes, these ideas can limit our lives.

-What are some limiting belief about money and abundance?
+What are some limiting beliefs about money and abundance?

 Donna says that she was stuck in a limited view of what abundance was.
 “I didn’t understand the greatness of the word abundance,” she says.
 Her view was that there were only two ways of living – you either have money or you don’t.
 However, this is a limiting view, because it prevents the person from seeing the wide array of possibilities and from understanding what abundance really is.